Personal Links:• Visit our research group's website

 Research Group's News

-A group of scientists and engineers from around the world foresee to integrate worldwide Climate Change-Environment attributions due to COVID-19 lockdowns
+A group of scientists and engineers from around the world foresee to identify worldwide Climate Change-Environment attributions due to COVID-19 lockdowns

 A team formed by six institutions around the world expects that scientific, engineering, and innovation will be advanced by transforming observations and cumulative knowledge into conceptualizations and assessments of resilience in all the continents.
 The book Scenarios of environmental resilience and transformation in times of Climate Change: effects and lessons from the COVID-19 will represent an intellectual collective that evidence how the natural and the built environments have been relieved from the consistent acceleration of the human enterprise.
 This relief is an unprecedented opportunity to test and (re)evaluate climate change mitigation and adaptation plans.
 More than 40 groups around the world have shown interest in sharing their experiences in fields as broad as urban water supply and wastewater, energy generation and tradeoffs, atmospheric dynamics and air quality, ecosystem and infrastructure functionality, contaminant loadings and human health, financial recession and poverty, and tourism and the environment.